aroyer-qc/MP3-STM32F746G-DISCO/README.md

   - Support song name and artist from TAG instead of the filename in joliet 8.3 old format.
   - Support file without TAG (ex. .wav) with cover, song name and artist name.

-  TO DO fix start glitch for first song.
+  TO DO fix start glitch for first song or change from different sampling.